subspace/subspace-core/src/RPC/readme.md

 ### Get Network Stats Methods

 Request some info on the network status from one or more peers, such as the height of the ledger or the current work difficulty target.
-Typically a string argument is provided in the request and a a JSON or Integer response is returned.
+Typically a string argument is provided in the request and an object or Integer response is returned.

 ### Get Node Stats Methods

 These are the only methods that require a `Node ID` argument and must match a valid node in the peer routing table.
 These allow the `Node` to query a neighbor for some specific stats such as the size of its farm or how many plots it has.
-Typically a string argument is provided in the request and a JSON or Integer response is returned.
+Typically a string argument is provided in the request and an object or Integer response is returned.

 ## Notes on Validation, Error Handling, and Security.